dgryski/go-perfbook/performance.md

 People hear and mindlessly repeat "premature optimization is the root of all evil", but they miss the full context of the quote.

-"Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+> "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
-Yet we should not pass up our opportunities in that critical 3%." -- Knuth
+Yet we should not pass up our opportunities in that critical 3%."
+>
+> -- <cite>Knuth</cite>

 Add: https://www.youtube.com/watch?time_continue=429&v=RT46MpK39rQ
    * don't ignore the easy optimizations
    * more knowledge of algorithms and data structures makes more optimizations "easy" or "obvious"

+Should you optimize?
-"Should you optimize?
-"Yes, but only if the problem is important, the program is genuinely too slow, and there is some expectation that it can be made faster while maintaining correctness, robustness, and clarity."
+> Yes, but only if the problem is important, the program is genuinely too slow, and there is some expectation that it can be made faster while maintaining correctness, robustness, and clarity."
+>
--- The Practice of Programming, Kernighan and Pike
+> -- <cite>The Practice of Programming, Kernighan and Pike</cite>

 Premature optimization can also hurt you by tying you into certain decisions.
 The optimized code can be harder to modify if requirements change and harder to